 The NCA does not accept advance registrations nor retain fees in trust.
 Exams may not be deferred to a later session.

 13. Can I defer my exam?

 The NCA no longer accepts deferrals.
 You must now cancel your exam and re-register for a future session.

 If you have registered and wish to cancel your exam(s), you must make your request through the NCA portal.
 Once you have signed into your portal, you will find the refund option under the “Exam history” heading of the “My Course Info” tab.
 Make your cancellation request by clicking on the “Refund” button located beside the exam(s) you wish to cancel.
 You will need to request a refund for each exam individually.
 You cannot select multiple exams at the same time.

-A administrative fee of $55 Canadian (plus applicable taxes) is required for each exam cancellation.
+A administrative fee of $50 Canadian (plus applicable taxes) is required for each exam cancellation.
 Refunds will be applied, in Canadian dollars, to the same credit card the exam was charged against.
 Applicants using foreign credit cards are responsible for any difference in transaction fees, or variations that result from fluctuating exchange rates.
-All registration for NCA examinations must be completed online using your NCA Portal credentials.
 Once a refund has been processed, the transaction cannot be reversed and a refund of any administrative fees charged cannot be issued.

 If you have any questions, please contact us at email@example.com.